atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Just like with the reader in subscriber.c, we need a participant and topic to be able to create a writer.
 We use the same topic name as in subscriber.c.
-Otherwise the reader and writer are not considered related and data will not be send between them.
+Otherwise the reader and writer are not considered related and data will not be sent between them.
 ::

     dds_entity_t participant;